Going through a divorce is difficult. Not only does it impact you emotionally, but it also impacts you financially now and in the future.

 For example, some hold onto a house without considering whether they can afford ongoing maintenance, taxes, and insurance.

-If you find yourself not having enough money to support your lifestyle after a divorce, you can either reduce your spending or find ways to generate more income.
+If you do not have enough money to support your lifestyle after a divorce, you can reduce your spending or find ways to generate more income.

 You’ve already developed your relationships and brand.
 It may be easier to stay with the company culture you know instead of learning a new company.
-Read “When You Want More Income” for more suggestions.

-Facing reality after your divorce can be an eye opening experience.
+Facing reality after your divorce can be an eye-opening experience.
 Don’t berate yourself if your decisions have not put you in a better financial situation.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”